 - 692. The United Kingdom highlighted a number of documents relating to the Scottish decision, both during the oral hearing and in response to the questions of the Arbitration Tribunal, which it argues shows the weighing and balancing exercise that was undertaken in respect of the Scottish decision.
-He Scottish Partial Impact Assessment, He Scottish SEA, He Scottish Consultation Document, He Scottish Partial Impact Assessment, He Scottish SEA, He - 693.
+These include the Scottish Consultation Document, the Scottish Partial Impact Assessment, the Scottish SEA, Ministerial Submissions of February and April 2023, the final Ministerial Submission of 26 January 2024, and the Final Business and Regulatory Impact Assessment.
+In considering these documents, the Arbitration Tribunal will examine first those documents published as part of the consultation on options including a full closure of Scottish waters to sandeel fishing, followed by those documents that were part of the decision-making process on the final closure. - 693.
 The Scottish Partial Impact Assessment notes that the seas around Scotland have a wide variety of wildlife, sandeel form a particularly important component of the North Sea ecosystem, and Scotland is committed to the protection of marine biodiversity and an ecosystem based approach to management of fisheries.
 1502 It sets out the objectives of the consultation "to consider and implement a closure of the sandeel fishery in all Scottish waters that meets as far as possible" threefold aims: (i) To seek effective protection of sandeel; (ii) To provide the opportunity for wider ecosystem benefits to a range of species that will also improve resilience to changes in the marine environment; and (iii) To complement existing sandeel management measures.
 1503

-UK's Responses to Questions, p.
+1495 UK's Responses to Questions, p.
 11; Hearing, 29 January 2025, 174:14-178:23 (Westaway).